Sharpening Life-Saving Skills

-U.S. Air Force Capt.
-Emma McCallum, 2nd Dental Squadron dentist, directs her team during a mass casualty training event at Barksdale Air Force Base, Louisiana, May 15, 2026.
-The training included realistic and challenging scenario-based hands-on situations for medical Airmen.
-(U.S. Air Force photo by Airman Fallon Mitchell)
+U.S. Air Force Staff Sgt.
+Lance Lippig, 2nd Healthcare Operations Squadron paramedic, practices Tactical Combat Casualty Care during training at Barksdale Air Force Base, Louisiana, April 27, 2026.
+This training is held to prepare for Medic Rodeo, a four‑day competition that immerses teams in demanding, combat‑focused medical scenarios.
+(U.S. Air Force photo by Senior Airman Rhea Beil)

 |Date Taken: